 A shared concern was that there is no large scale state-wide funding for libraries.
-That means each one is beholden to stakeholders so librarians DO have to be territorial because stakeholders don't want to pay for someone else's' library service.
-"It's nice to think/ say we'd all be working together but the practical/pragmatic landscape is we work for people who don't want to support other communities.
+That means each one is beholden to stakeholders so librarians DO have to be territorial because stakeholders don't want to pay for someone else's library service.
+Resonance: "It's nice to think/say we'd all be working together but the practical/pragmatic landscape is we work for people who don't want to support other communities.
 Therefore, the onus is on the stakeholders."
-There was an expressed desire for the local communities and administrators to see the big picture.

 We discussed how do people talk about the library in their local community?
-There was nearly complete agreement among Public and Academic Libraries that the way people discuss the library in their community is either getting more positive, or has remained constant.
+There was nearly complete agreement among public and academic libraries that the way people discuss the library in their community is either getting more positive, or has remained constant.
 Schools Media Specialists did not report the same.
 One stated a comment they heard "Are you going to be obsolete?"
 A common concern noted by some Public libraries was that they're not seen as a good resource... just a means to point to a resource.

-A place to most Ome Lleve the library

-A place to meet Omg I love the library
+A place to meet Nostalgia

-A play area for adults too Omg my books are overdue
+A play area for adults too Omg I love the library

 Are you going to be obsolete?
+Omg my books are overdue

+Aren't books dead?
 Place for productivity

-Aren't books dead?
+Early Lit.
 Positive feelings

-Early Lit.
-Preserver of history
+Entertainment Preserver of history

-Entertainment Public loves us
+Entrepreneur support Public loves us

-Entrepreneur support Readiness

-Food in summer Referral
+Food in summer Readiness

+Friendly Referral

-Friendly Safe meeting space
+Gathering place Safe meeting space

-Gathering place Safety net

-I love <name of="" person="" staff=""></name> Supports job skills and health
+I love <name of="" person="" staff=""></name> Safety net

-Keeping community in touch with one another Supports literacy
+Keeping community in touch with one Supports job skills and health

+another Supports literacy

 Last resort Surprised by what we can do

-Link to community Third Space
+Link to community Third space

 Love the library Traditional

 Maker Tutoring

-Nostalgia